CSE512-15S/a3-jbare-sonyaa-tws10/README.md

 ## Explanation of changes between the storyboard and the final implementation
 * Addition of the conservative/liberal overview.
 By providing a high-level overview, we enable the user to quickly locate interesting patterns and navigate to them using the time brush.
 * Coupling of the two views: the time period shown in the main view is also shown on the overview and on the justice-centered view.
 This allows the user to explore patterns seen on the justice-centered view in more detail in the main view.
+* We decided not to implement the filter feature due to time constraints.
 * TODO

 # The development process